DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Evaluation

-Fig.~\ref{fig:sensitivity} shows the speedup of \SysName over HBM-PIM and AttAcc, when increasing the batch size in GEMV, evaluating in an attention layer with head count 32, input size 128 and various output sizes. \pyang{In both PIM backends, \SysName improves performance over the baseline as the batch size increases.
-On average, \SysName performance gains increase with batch size, from 1.33$\times$ to 1.61$\times$ on HBM-PIM, and from 1.14$\times$ to 1.33$\times$ on AttAcc, as batch size grows from 1 to 8.}
+Fig.~\ref{fig:sensitivity} shows the speedup of \SysName over HBM-PIM and AttAcc, when increasing the batch size in GEMV, evaluating in an attention layer with head count 32, input size 128 and various output sizes. \revC{In both PIM backends, \SysName improves performance over the baseline as the batch size increases.
+On average, \SysName performance gains increase with batch size, from \batchOneAvgHbmpimBaselineSpeedup$\times$ to \batchEightAvgHbmpimBaselineSpeedup$\times$ on HBM-PIM, and from \batchOneAvgAttaccBaselineSpeedup$\times$ to \batchEightAvgAttaccBaselineSpeedup$\times$ on AttAcc, as batch size grows from 1 to 8.
+In large output dimension and batch sizes, AttAcc’s GEMV data distribution strategy achieves high performance, leaving limited room for further optimization.
+In those workloads, \SysName is still able to \emph{automatically} match and slightly improve AttAcc’s hand-optimized performance without programmer intervention, demonstrating that \SysName can provide both high performance and high programming ease. }